cultuurnet/calendar-summary-v3/README.md

 // Make sure to either deserialize the Event/Place from JSON, or set the necessary properties through setCalendarType() etc.
 $offer = new \CultuurNet\CalendarSummaryV3\Offer\Offer::fromJsonLd('JSONLD_STRING');

-// This will format the calendar info of $event in an medium HTML output
+// This will format the calendar info of `$offer` in a medium HTML output
 $calendarHTML = new \CultuurNet\CalendarSummaryV3\CalendarHTMLFormatter('nl_BE', true, 'Europe/Brussels');
 $calendarHTML->format($offer, 'md');

-// This will format the calendar info of $event in a large plain text output
+// This will format the calendar info of `$offer` in a large plain text output
 $calendarPlainText = new \CultuurNet\CalendarSummaryV3\CalendarPlainTextFormatter('fr_BE', true, 'Europe/Paris');
 $calendarPlainText->format($offer, 'lg');
 ```